How to Activate Two Factor Authentication (2FA) for WordPress Admin

 Configure the Plugin

-• Select "Scan a QR code" and use your phone’s camera to scan the QR code displayed in your WordPress settings.
+Select "Scan a QR code" and use your phone’s camera to scan.
+You can see the QR code in WordPress settings.

 Set Up the Authenticator App